rainyman2012/smart_authentication/README.md

-# A smart authentication with using JWE auth and mix it with clientId and userId of google analytics.
+# A smart authentication with using Token auth and mix it with clientId and userId of google analytics.

 # how to set up?